itzprowarrior/Test-Folder/README.md

 # Test-Folder
-This is where i test my coding .
+This is where I test my coding .